qmeng222/qmeng222.github.io/journal.md

 ## Saturday, 11/12/2022

 - added and styled the navigation bar via Bootstrap & Icons8
-- stiking nav bar on scroll
+- sticking nav bar on scroll
 - sliding to section on link click

 <br>